ANZUK Supply Platoon

 Royal New Zealand Artillery, Army Ordnance Corps Section

-• The Director of Ordnance and Artillery was responsible for artillery armament, artillery ammunition, fixed coast defences, supplies for ordnance, and
+• The Director of Ordnance and Artillery.
+Oversaw artillery armament, artillery ammunition, fixed coast defences, and ordnance supplies.

-• The Quartermaster General, through the Director of Stores of the Defence Stores Department, was responsible for clothing and personal equipment, accoutrements, saddlery, harness, small-arms and small arms ammunition, machine guns and all stores required for the Defence Forces.
+• The Quartermaster General, through the Director of Stores of the Defence Stores Department.
+Managed clothing and personal equipment, accoutrements, saddlery, harnesses, small arms and their ammunition, machine guns, and all other Defence Forces stores..

-At the time, the stocks of New Zealand Artillery consisted of a variety of obsolete, obsolescent, and current field and fixed coast artillery pieces, including:
+At the time, New Zealand’s artillery inventory included a mix of obsolete, obsolescent, and current field and fixed coast artillery pieces, including:

 • QF 6-Pounder Hotchkiss gun.